 Iterative: Suppose you also want to know the floor on which the friend’s room is situated, in order to do so, you’ll again ask the receptionist.
 Similarly, if the DNS resolver wants more information about a domain, it’ll initiate a new query for the same DNS server.

-The DNS server temporarily stores the request queries in the form of Cache, so as to reduce the response time if any other DNS resolver requests the same query.
+The DNS server temporarily stores the request queries in the form of Cache to reduce the response time if any other DNS resolver requests the same query.
 The time for which the Cache information remains valid, called TTL (Time To Live), is set by the administrator for each query record stored in the cache.

 The first and foremost application of DNS is nslookup, in which a DNS server replies with the IP address of the domain name requested in the query.
-DNS is used by different Mail Transfer Agents (MTA) like Microsoft Exchange Server and IBM Domino, so that they can deliver the e-mails more efficiently.
+DNS is used by different Mail Transfer Agents (MTA) like Microsoft Exchange Server and IBM Domino to deliver the e-mails more efficiently.

-DNS proves to be very helpful in identifying black-listed IP addresses over the internet and barring the users from accessing them.
-This helps in protecting the users from spam e-mails and potential hacking attacks.
+DNS can also help identify blacklisted IP addresses over the internet and prevent the users from accessing them.
+This helps in protecting users from spam e-mails and potential hacking attacks.

-The data for each domain name and its IP address is kept on more than one DNS server, so as to retrieve the data in case any problem occurs on one server.
+The data for each domain name and its IP address is kept on more than one DNS server to easily retrieve the data if any problem occurs on one server.

-Cache Poisoning: Also called DNS Spoofing, is the technique used by malevolent people, in which they alter the data in resolver cache of the DNS server, rendering incorrect IP address to DNS resolver, may be to divert the user to a hacker’s machine.
+Cache Poisoning: Also called DNS Spoofing, it is the technique used by malevolent people.
+They alter the data in the resolver cache of the DNS server, rendering incorrect IP address to DNS resolver, maybe to divert the user to a hacker’s machine.

-DNS responses are not encrypted thus allowing the possibilities of potential attacks.
-However, Domain Name System Security Extensions (DNSSEC) are used to render cryptographically signed DNS responses.
+DNS responses are not encrypted, thus allowing the possibility of potential attacks.
+However, Domain Name System Security Extensions (DNSSEC) is used to render cryptographically signed DNS responses.

 Phishing attacks can be planned due to a visual resemblance of some characters on the user’s screen, like the letter l and 1 appear the same on some screens, thus redirecting users to different IP addresses by displaying the same look and feel as of the original website.